NikitaMasych/Blockchain-course/Practice 5/README.md

 	• Soundness: invalid ballots are detected and not taken into account during tallying.
 	• Completeness: All valid ballots are tallied correctly.

-** c++ folder is yet incomplete, however later I will realise this protocol there in order to achieve HIGH performance and more or less real implementation of the server and databases
+* C++ folder is yet incomplete, however later I will realise this protocol there in order to achieve HIGH performance and more or less real implementation of the server and databases